nicholasferguson/SABR.NelderMead_Studies_2/Readme.md

 ================= SABR Model Output: NelderMead Iterations to Converge ===========
 =================       for each row of SABR parameters  ===========

-                  | Loops per row for NelderMean to converge
+                  | Loops per row for NelderMead to converge on values for alpha, beta, rho and nu.
                   | -----------------------------------------
                   | Row 0 Count 93
                   | Row 1 Count 115